For SellersSeller Guide

 The Strategic Buyer Approach

 Strategic buyers—typically competitors or companies in related industries—acquire businesses to expand market share, gain new capabilities, or achieve operational synergies.
 Their primary goal is growth through integration [2].
-This integration-centric approach means that the acquired company is often absorbed into the buyer's existing operations, leading to significant changes in structure, processes, and culture.
+This integration-centric approach means the acquired company is often absorbed into the buyer's existing operations, leading to significant changes in structure, processes, and culture.

 The Private Equity Buyer Approach